-Also Rankedsee more on Pope Francis
+Profession: Priest, Writersee more on Pope Francis

-When They Said It: After Trump said he wanted to ban Muslims from entering America, Rowling tweeted that Donald would give Voldemort a run for his money as the true scourge that should not be named.
+When She Said It: After Trump said he wanted to ban Muslims from entering America, Rowling tweeted that Donald would give Voldemort a run for his money as the true scourge that should not be named.

-What They Said: "I think that he is tapped into something that exists in the Republican Party that's real.
+What He Said: "I think that he is tapped into something that exists in the Republican Party that's real.
 I think there is genuine anti-immigrant sentiment in the large portion of at least Republican primary voters."

-Also Rankedsee more on Barack Obama
+Profession: Politician, Author, Writer, Lawyersee more on Barack Obama

-Also Rankedsee more on Jennifer Lawrence
+Profession: Film Producer, Model, Actorsee more on Jennifer Lawrence